tomasferrarisenda/backstage/README.md

 Navigate to the GitHub PAT creation page.
 Select "Generate new token (classic)".

-Choose a name and a value for Expiration.
-Under Scopes select "repo" and "workflow".
+Choose a name and a value for expiration.
+Under scopes select "repo" and "workflow".
 It should look something like this:

 <p title="GitHub Token" align="center"> <<img width="650" src="https://i.imgur.com/zTn7gDI.png"> </p>

+Click Generate token.
+Store the token somewhere safe.

 # Set up secrets for github workflows